 “The Library’s Board of Trustees and Library Administrators respect the rights of staff to organize and are prepared to recognize the union once all staff have had a say through secret ballot,” Howard wrote in a statement in reply to a request from Matter News.
 Howard also wrote that the library was seeking clarification on what positions would be included in the bargaining unit, at which point the process would move to a secret ballot vote administered by SERB.

 The current union push within local libraries is unfolding at the same time intellectual freedom has come under attack from right-wing groups, with book bannings continuing to extend deeper into public library systems across the country.
-In March, the American Library Association documenting 1,269 demands to censor library books – the highest number of attempted book bans recorded in the two decades for which the ALA has collected data.
+In March, the American Library Association released data documenting 1,269 demands to censor library books – the highest number of attempted book bans recorded in the two decades for which the ALA has collected data.